 The adventure doesn’t end with an exciting night out in the desert.
 There’s a lot more that Dubai has to offer, that will surely get your adrenaline pumping!
-Zipline across the Marina or book a Helicopter tour of Dubai.
+Zipline across the Marina or Helicopter Ride Dubai.
 If having a meal on the ground is not enough for you, book a table at High Tea in the Sky, where the table is suspended 50 meters in the air, serving stunning views of the city along with their delicious meals!
 But before you get your bellies filled, enjoy the view of the Arabian Desert from a hot air balloon along with an intriguing falconry show!

 Explore Souk Madinat